flukejones/asusctl/MANUAL.md

 #### Fan curves

-Fan curve support requires a laptop that supports it (this is detected automatically) and the kernel patch from [here](https://lkml.org/lkml/2021/10/23/250) which is accepted for the 5.17 kernel release .
+Fan curve support requires a laptop that supports it (this is detected automatically) and the kernel patch from [here](https://lkml.org/lkml/2021/10/23/250) which is accepted for the 5.17 kernel release.

 The fan curve format can be of varying formats: